jpbast/frontend-coding-interview/README.md

 Add an image placeholder as a fallback while the images are still loading.

+We could persist the liked image state on the server, so we don't have any flickering on the first render.

 ### Error Handling

 We could add more specific error boundaries to the most critical features (e.g., `PhotoList` component).
 Instead of replacing the entire page with a generic error page, we could display a different interface for the specific area where it failed, keeping the rest of the rendered content intact.